woocommerce/woocommerce/plugins/woo-ai/DEVELOPMENT.md

 ## Getting Started

 Please refer to [the Getting Started section of the WooCommerce Core `README.md`](https://github.com/woocommerce/woocommerce/blob/trunk/README.md) for a general-purpose guide on getting started.
-The rest of this document will assume that you've installed all of the prequisites and setup described there.
+The rest of this document will assume that you've installed all of the prerequisites and setup described there.

 ## Plugin Development Environments